-Chapter 8: Future of SDN
+Chapter 10: Future of SDN

 It is still early days for SDN.
-Cloud-hosted control planes are being deployed in production networks, but we are only just starting to see SDN being trialed in access networks and programmable pipelines being used to introduce new data plane functionality.
-As the technology matures and the APIs stabilize we expect to see increased adoption, but it may be new use cases still on the horizon that have the biggest impact on the role SDN eventually plays.
-This chapter looks at two promising examples.
+Cloud-hosted control planes are being deployed in production networks, but we are only just starting to see SDN being applied to access networks and programmable pipelines being used to introduce new data plane functionality.
+Enterprises have adopted network virtualization and SD-WAN to varying degrees, but there are still a lot more traditional networks than software-defined ones.

 The emergence of 5G networks and applications will only exacerbate the situation.
 5G networks will connect not only smart phones and people, but also everything from doorbells, to lights, refrigerators, self-driving cars, and drones.
-If we cannot secure these networks, the risk of cyber disasters is much worse than anything experienced to date.
+If we cannot correctly configure and secure these networks, the risk of cyber disasters is much worse than anything experienced to date.

-Figure 39 illustrates the basic idea.
+Figure 60 illustrates the basic idea.
 The software stack described in this book is augmented with the measurement, code generation, and verification elements needed for verifiable closed-loop control.
-Fine-grained measurements can be implemented using INT (Inband Network Telemetry), which allows every packet to be stamped by the forwarding elements to indicate the path it took, the queueing delay it experienced, and the rules it matched.
+Fine-grained measurements can be implemented using INT (Inband Network Telemetry), which allows every packet to be stamped by the forwarding elements to indicate the path it took, the queuing delay it experienced, and the rules it matched.
 These measurements can then be analyzed and fed back into code generation and formal verification tools.
 This closed loop complements the intrinsic value of disaggregation, which makes it possible to reason about correctness-by-construction.

 The goal is to enable network operators to specify a network’s behavior top-down, and then verifying the correctness across each interface.
 At the lowest level, P4 programs specify how packets are processed; these programs are compiled to run on the forwarding plane elements.
 Such an approach represents a fundamental new capability that has not been possible in conventional designs, based on two key insights.